LucasPickering/slumber/docs/src/user_guide/inheritance.md

     source: !prompt
       message: Fish ID

-# This is needed to tell Slumber not to complain about an unknown key
-.ignore:
-  # The name here is arbitrary, pick any name you like
+# The name here is arbitrary, pick any name you like.
+Make sure it starts with
+# . to avoid errors about an unknown field
-  request_base: &request_base
+.request_base: &request_base
   headers:
     Accept: application/json
   authentication: !bearer "{{chains.token}}"

 requests:
   list_fish: !request